-Remember, you are your child’s first and most important teacher and your home is a primary learning place!
-Their learning will depend on the opportunities and support that you offer them at home and in their surroundings.
-Play the games now.
+You are your child’s first and most important teacher, and your home is a primary learning place.
+Your child’s ability to learn new skills will depend on their stage of development and their individual interests.
+Your child’s learning is impacted by the opportunities and support that you offer them at home and in their surroundings.
+Head Start is here to help.

 - Give detailed explanations to questions and explain the meaning of new words when asked.